 Why we tried a raw diet against veterinary advice

-Remember, you don’t have to prepare raw food from scratch; there are many good quality pre-packaged commercial raw food options available, or meal completers such as EZComplete for you to choose from which are balanced with the nutrients and minerals your cat needs.
+Remember, you don’t have to prepare raw food from scratch; there are many good quality pre-packaged commercial raw cat foods available, or meal completers such as EZComplete for you to choose from which are balanced with the nutrients and minerals your cat needs.